jundalisay/spblist/content/en/research/mohammad/quran/sura-036.md

 <sup>46</sup> Yet never came to them a sign of their Lord’s signs, but they turned away from it.

-<sup>47</sup> When it is said to them, “Spend of what Allah has provided for you,” those who disbelieve say to those who believe, “Shall we feed someone whom Allah could feed, if He
+<sup>47</sup> When it is said to them, “Spend of what Enki has provided for you,” those who disbelieve say to those who believe, “Shall we feed someone whom Enki could feed, if He
 so willed?
 You must be deeply misguided.”

 <sup>48</sup> They say, “When will this promise be, if you are truthful?”